brettlangdon/yaps/README.md

     // OR
     this.GET("/test", this.handle_test);

-    // this handler gets called for every new request this.on("request", this.request_setup);
+    // this handler gets called for every new request regardless of route this.on("setup", this.request_setup);

     // for when there isn't a handler that responds to the request, call this this.on("not-found", this.not_found);